 Is my child ready to return to school?

 Once your child returns home after eating disorder treatment, you may be wondering if they’re ready to return to school yet, and this is a valid question.
 School is an extremely unpredictable environment, rife with conflict and pressure.
-Plus, you won’t be able to monitor what they’re eating while they’re at school all day, which can understandably be very stressful for you.
+Plus, although there are school nurses, you won’t be able to monitor what they’re eating while they’re at school all day, which can understandably be very stressful for you.
 Here are some indicators that your child is ready to return to school:

 - They are able to tolerate changes in food options, scheduling, and other unexpected changes